 Lists of scheduled education sessions are available online.
 Bookings essential.
 See the links below to access information about upcoming sessions and to book.

-Supervisors/staff: Lists of sessions and bookings via Eventbrite HERE.
+Supervisors/staff: Lists of sessions and bookings via Eventbrite HERE

 Students: Lists of sessions and bookings via StarRez ‘Upcoming Events’ HERE.

 All sessions are free for students.
-Sessions for staff over 1 hour duration incur a small fee, which increases with session length.
+Sessions for staff over 1 hour duration may incur a small fee, which increases with session length.

 Should you wish to host a session please see detailed information about the education topics available in the section below.

-Duration: Full day or two half-days (see sessions for details)
+Duration: Full day (see sessions for details)

 Target Audience: Students and Staff